Pegasus Awards FAQ

 That year, there was no difference in the outcome between a straight popular vote and running the results through the Hugo software.
 This isn't to say that that preferential voting doesn't work- quite to the contrary.
 It just states that 2004's winners were strong enough to stand up under two different voting schema.

-The purpose of looking at preferential voting was to try to minimize the impact of a large singular block of votes (the at-con OVFF vote right after the Pegasus Nominees Concert), and give more weight to the worldwide email vote.
+The purpose of looking at preferential voting was to try to equalize the impact of a large singular block of votes (the at-con OVFF vote right after the Pegasus Nominees Concert), against the worldwide online vote.

 However, we live in a real world.
 And the resources to consistently apply this method of vote tabulation is currently beyond us.